salesforce/lwc-rfcs/text/0000-documentation-related-metadata.md

 ### Recognized Fields

-LWC itself will not restrict the set of fields a component author could add to the frontmatter, however only specific fields will be documented as recognized by the Salesforce platform.
+LWC compiler itself will not restrict the set of fields a component author could add to the frontmatter, however only specific fields will be documented as recognized by the Salesforce platform.
 Unrecognized fields may be present but they will be ignored.

 The following keys will be recognized in the frontmatter: